Kmbaria/Quotez/README.md

 # Quotez
 By George K Mbaria

-# Quote is a web application that displays quotes from various people who wrote .
+# Quote is a web application that displays quotes from various people .
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 # Description